How to Choose the Right Lightbulb

 • Bright white: Bright white lightbulbs range from 4000K to 5000K and display a white to blue color.
 These are good for kitchens and bathrooms with chrome or white fixtures.

-• Daylight: Daylight lightbulbs span from 5000K to 6500K and fall into the blueish range.
-These are great for reading since they are easy on the eyes and have bright illumination.
+• Daylight: Daylight lightbulbs range from 5000K to 6500K and are blueish in color.
+They are great for reading because they are easy on the eyes and have bright illumination.

 Types of Lightbulbs to Choose From